gravity182/homeserver/Installation.md

 The default username is `admin` and password is `password`.
 Please change the credentials shortly after installation.

-Unfortunately there's no way to disable auth or use forward auth, so you probably want to disable Authentik for Huginn and use the built-in auth system solely.
+Unfortunately there's no way to disable auth or use reverse proxy header auth, so you probably want to disable Authentik for Huginn and use the built-in auth system solely.
 This is especially true if you expect to run webhooks since Authentik would interfere with third-party services pushing updates to your instance.

-Don't forget to set `services.huginn.invitationCode` to a cryptographically secure random value.
+If you decide to open your Huginn instance directly, don't forget to set `services.huginn.invitationCode` to a cryptographically secure random value.
 This will keep the strangers away from using your Huginn instance since it'll require them to have an invitation code to sign up.

 ---

 ## Changedetectionio

-Available at `changedetection.<domain>.<tld>`.
+Available at `changedetectionio.<domain>.<tld>`/`changedetection.<domain>.<tld>`.

 Note that the playwright service (`services.playwright`) must be enabled in order to use the [Chrome/Javascript fetch method](https://github.com/dgtlmoon/changedetection.io/wiki/Playwright-content-fetcher).